jwl-7/c0de_gr1nd/python_explanations/evaluate_rpn.md

     stack.append(result)
     ```
     * `int(x / y)` is used, because the problem only wants integers as answers
-6. Return the final result in the stack
+6. Return the final result from the stack
     ```python
     return stack[0]
     ```